Is Materialism False?

 If materialism is false, what other views should be considered?

-1. Panpsychism, which posits that everything in nature is in various degrees minded.
+Panpsychism, which posits that everything in nature is in various degrees minded.
 The vexatious question of how mind can possibly emerge from matter is answered by claiming that it is there from the very beginning, including in subatomic particles.
-Panpsychism sports its own brand of reductionism, since it postulates the existence of elementary 'bits' of mind from which more complex form of mentation and consciousness arise by aggregation, in a way that however remains unexplained, and constitutes a major problem for this view.
+Panpsychism, in some of its numerous variants (see Skrbina, 2007) sports its own brand of reductionism, since it postulates the existence of elementary 'bits' of mind from which more complex form of mentation and consciousness arise by aggregation, in a way that however remains unexplained, and constitutes a major problem for this view.

 As Kripal (2019) points out, this idea that everything in nature is also minded ‘is probably the oldest human philosophy on the planet in its better known label as animism, that everything is ensouled, a view held by most indigenous cultures throughout the world.'
-An important philosophical thinker whose position can be regarded as panpsychistic is Alfred North Whitehead (see Skrbina, 2007, for a thorough review of this ontology).
+An important philosophical thinker whose position can be regarded as panpsychistic is Alfred North Whitehead.

-4. Idealism - As also noted by Kripal (2019), cosmopsychism comes very close to idealism.
+Idealism - As also noted by Kripal (2019), cosmopsychism comes very close to idealism.
 The direct opposite of materialism, it posits that at its core reality is mental, and matter a derivative manifestation of mind.
-This position, which also characterizes much Indian thought, was upheld by some of the most influential Western philosophers (including Plato, Leibniz, Berkeley, Hegel, Kant), but suffered a decline in influence with the rise of materialism in the 18th and 19th centuries.
+This position, which also characterizes much Indian thought, was upheld by some of the most influential Western philosophers (including Plato, Berkeley, Hegel, Kant), but declined with the rise of materialism in the 18th and 19th centuries.

 - What on Earth Happened to the Soul?